 - A Complete Streets policy and ADA self-evaluation that serve as models for other communities.

 - Somerville has ongoing Safe Routes to School programs at all eight elementary and middle schools.
 Partners such as Shape Up Somerville, Somerville Public Schools, Somerville Bicycle Commission, WalkBoston, and Massachusetts DOT come together to do annual walk and bike audits to understand common walking routes, evaluate crossing guard placement, and assess structural and environmental needs for improved walk and bike safety.
-The audits result in walking maps that are printed in four different languages!

 - SomerStreets open streets events, Walk Ride Days, and the Mayor’s fitness challenge are ongoing encouragement efforts that get Somerville residents out and walking!